joshgerdes/jekyll-uno/_drafts/webservices-in-different-languages.md

 }
 ```

-In addition I also needed to add `.AddXmlSerializerFormatters()` to the ConfiureServices method in `Startup.cs` to enable XML support
+In addition I also needed to add `.AddXmlSerializerFormatters()` to the ConfigureServices method in `Startup.cs` to enable XML support

-I find this code reasoably simple and easy to read.
+I find this code reasonably simple and easy to read.
 I like that the route information is inline however I dont find the `IActionResult` return type particularly intuitive.
 The Serialisation is automatically handled by content type negotiation

 ## nodejs